REWILD TANJUNG PUTING NATIONAL PARK

-You can pay using either PayPal or your credit card using our Donation Form.
+You can pay using either PayPal or your credit card.

 The Kelimutu Crater Lakes Ecolodge is one of our most beautiful lodges with 28 staff all living in the village of Moni.
 Under strong local management they have all taken massive cuts in their wages.
 Our aim with this program is to achieve a second income stream for our staff to keep this loyal and dynamic group together.